radish-es/opensourcelaw/content/courses/Property/materials/week1.md

 objectives:
   - objective: 'Explain course procedures and expectations '
     explanation: >-
-      after reading the Course Syllabus closely, could you explain to a classmate who might have missed this first week the key information they will need in order to navigate the course?
+      after reading the Course Syllabus closely, can you explain to a classmate who might have missed this first week the key information they will need in order to navigate the course?
   - objective: Identify the central motivating question for the course
     explanation: >-
-      you will need to have this question out in front of you as you begin to work with and explore the course materials.
+      you will need to have this question out in front as you begin to work through the course materials.
   - objective: >-
-      Apply the following insight to critically evaluate debates about law and economic policy
+      Apply the following insight to critically analyze debates about law and economic policy
     explanation: >-
-      "Legal rules are not just a means to intervene in market exchange, they are the very foundation of market exchange itself."
+      "Legal rules are not just a means to intervene in market exchange, they are the very foundation of markets themselves."
   - objective: >-
-      Identify and apply the basic components of an anti-colonial approach to studying property law
+      Apply the basic components of an anti-colonial approach to studying property law
     explanation: >-
-      including the three core problems of ahistoricism, invisibility and subsummation and the role of incommensurability.
+      including by identifying the three core problems of ahistoricism, invisibility and subsummation and explaining the role of obligations and incommensurability.
 components:
   - title: Syllabus
     filename: content/courses/Property/modules/syllabus.md